ttanner44/PasswordGenerator/README.md

 # 03 JavaScript: Password Generator

-Create an application that generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+Created an application that generates a random password based on user-selected criteria.
+This app runs in the browser and features dynamically updated HTML and CSS powered by your JavaScript code.
+It also features a clean and polished user interface and responsive design, ensuring it adapts to multiple screen sizes.

-If you are unfamiliar with special characters, take a look at [some examples](https://www.owasp.org/index.php/Password_special_characters).

 ## User Story
 ```
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria